cceh/zenodup/README.md

 The bundle structure will be created in the configured output directory (Default:``/OUTPUT/[CONFERENCE]``).

 Logging file with name ``[CONFERENCE]_bundle.log`` will be created under configured logging directory (Default: ``support/logging``).

+__Remark__: Unfortunately there are some issues with the Zenodo API which don't allow to process Zenodo Communities.
+Before publishing the Communities need to be added manually if desired.

 ### Interact with Zenodo API